 The path to overcoming fear was, and is, filled with choices.
 I had to choose to obey His word and truth, rather than my emotions and fears.
 I had to reserve fear and reverence for the only One worthy of it.
 I also had to choose to commit myself to prayer, and to walk in His Spirit rather than my flesh.
 I presented myself to Him as a living sacrifice, and refused to conform to the ways of the world (Rom 12:1.)
 It was my choice- I could have focused on my circumstances, but I chose to focus on His goodness.
 In the past, I had let my mind dwell on the negatives, totally disregarding His sovereignty.
 However, now I had chosen to trust that He would even use our separation for good.
 I found joy in knowing that His loving hands would never let me go.
 Even joy was a choice.
 Though my heart was grieving, I was able to rejoice in my faithful God.
 I found that praising Him lifted me out of the mire of self-centeredness.
 In His presence there is fullness of joy (Ps.
 16:11.)
 Worship reminded me of how big He is, and helped me see how small my problems were in comparison.
 I found that as long as I continued to choose His ways instead of mine, He blessed me with the peace that passes understanding.

 Although I had no guarantee of reconciliation with my husband, I realized that I had to do what the Lord required of me and left the outcome in His hands….
 I chose to walk His path to abundant life, and did not let my “…heart be troubled, nor letit be fearful.”
 (John 14:27) Though things continued to look dismal for several months, I understood that the things that are seen are temporary, but unseen things are eternal.
 (II Cor.
 4:18) I remembered how my eyes fooled me as child looking at shadows in the darkness.
 When the morning came, the shadows were gone and there was never anything worthy of my fear.
 “For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known.”
 There is nothing on this earth to compare with the light of His glory, and every shadow of fear will fade in the light of eternity.
-As I chose to live in that light, God was faithful to heal and restore our marriage.
-He was faithful to use a horrible situation to help overcome sinful patterns that that had poisoned my marriage, and to deliver me from a lifetime of fear.
+As I chose to live in that light, God was faithful faithful to use a horrible situation to help me overcome sinful patterns, and to deliver me from a lifetime of fear.